Antitrust Litigation 2025 Comparisons

 Joint Litigation/Representative Litigation

-The Civil Procedure Law stipulates in principle that when multiple litigants are involved in separate lawsuits with claims that share common or analogous subject matter, these cases can be simultaneously heard as joint litigation by the court.
-The joint litigation framework is indeed applicable to monopoly disputes, as it was subsequently incorporated into the Judicial Interpretation on Monopoly-related Disputes, which grants the court the authority to consolidate cases involving the same monopolistic conduct for trial if more than two plaintiffs have filed actions related to the identical monopolistic behaviour.
+The Civil Procedure Law stipulates that, in principle, when multiple litigants are involved in separate lawsuits with claims that share common or analogous subject matter, these cases can be simultaneously heard as joint litigation by the court.
+The joint litigation framework is indeed applicable to monopoly disputes, as it was subsequently incorporated into the New Judicial Interpretation, which grants the court the authority to consolidate cases involving the same monopolistic conduct for trial if more than two plaintiffs have filed actions related to the identical monopolistic behaviour.

-Representative litigation, similar to the Western-style class action, refers to joint litigation involving a large number of litigants (usually exceeding 10), where one or more parties can be selected as representatives to engage in the joint litigation on behalf of the other litigants.
+Representative litigation ‒ similar to Western-style class action ‒ refers to joint litigation involving a large number of litigants (usually exceeding ten), where one or more parties can be selected as representatives to engage in the joint litigation on behalf of the other litigants.
 If the number of litigants can be determined when representative litigation is initiated, those parties can directly co-ordinate among others to nominate their representatives.
 Nevertheless, if the number of parties is uncertain upon instituting representative litigation, litigants must register with the court following the publication of relevant notices to participate in the action.
 In such a scenario, representative parties can be elected through consensus among the litigants or through consultations between the court and the litigants.
 The court’s judgment in representative litigation is binding on all properly registered litigants, as well as other non-registered parties who have filed actions related to the identical or analogous dispute.

 Public Interest Litigation

-As the other type of collective redress mechanism, public interest litigation has been incorporated in the AML, allowing the People’s Procuratorate to file a lawsuit on behalf of the public against entities suspected of engaging in monopolistic behaviours that pose potential harm to the collective interest.
-The authority to initiate this public interest litigation is a legally endowed power granted to the People’s Procuratorate by law.
+As the other type of collective redress mechanism, public interest litigation has been incorporated in the AML, allowing the people’s procuratorate to file a lawsuit on behalf of the public against entities suspected of engaging in monopolistic behaviours that pose potential harm to the collective interest.
+The authority to initiate this public interest litigation is a legally endowed power granted to the people’s procuratorate by law.
 There is therefore no authorisation or permission needed from victims.
-Consequently, any resulting compensation from the public interest litigation will only be used to enhance overall society welfare and will not be allocated to any parties who may have suffered losses due to the alleged monopolistic behaviours.
+Consequently, any resulting compensation from the public interest litigation will only be used to enhance overall social welfare and will not be allocated to any parties who may have suffered losses due to the alleged monopolistic behaviours.
 As such, public interest litigation is not designed to provide the individual victim with a dispute resolution mechanism but serve as a remedy for the public interest as a whole.

 In the context of joint litigation/representative litigation concerning antitrust disputes, any party wishing to participate in the proceedings must comply with the opt-in requirements, either by initiating a lawsuit or registering with the court.

-Claims for damages before the courts are based on Article 60 of the AML and Article 2 of the Judicial Interpretation on Monopoly-related Disputes.
-Both direct and indirect purchasers can bring claims for damages as long as they suffer losses attributed to monopolistic conduct which can qualify them as eligible plaintiffs for having a direct stake in the case according to Article 122 of the Civil Procedure Law.
+Claims for damages before the courts are based on Article 60 of the AML and Article 2 of the New Judicial Interpretation.
+Both direct and indirect purchasers can bring claims for damages if they suffer losses attributed to monopolistic conduct, as ‒ according to Article 122 of the Civil Procedure Law ‒ such losses qualify them as eligible to claim a direct stake in the case.

 Under the collective redress system in China, unlike the Western-style class action system, there is no class certification process available to litigants.
 In general, it is possible for any party who suffered from the same or analogous monopolistic behaviours to participate in representative litigation against such illegal monopolistic behaviours.